Visualization Charts¶

 -

-Grouped Bar Chart: Used to show comparisons between various items
+Grouped Bar Chart: Used to show comparisons between items

 - Grouped bar chart